prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 It also features a nice side panel window that allows you to display your components, illuminated by the case's RGB lighting.

 The case is a big larger than its mATX little brother, the H400i.
-This is the smallest full ATX case in our list of [small ATX cases](/budget-pcs/smallest-atx-cases/), even smaller than the [Air 540](/budget-pcs/smallest-atx-cases/corsair-carbide-air-540-review/).
+This is the smallest full ATX case in our list, even smaller than the Air 540.

 ![h500i case design](/img/case/h500i-case-design.jpg){: .img-middle}